-Retractions showed a steep uptake in 2011, when a number of laboratories that made multiple retractions in 2011 (see Fang & Casadevall, 2011; Brainard & You, 2018).
+Retractions showed a steep uptake in 2011, when a number of laboratories made multiple retractions (see Fang & Casadevall, 2011; Brainard & You, 2018).
 A single publisher was responsible for pulling a great many of the retracted papers in 2011, and this spike in retractions isn’t seen in the life sciences (Oransky, 2011; Brainard & You, 2018).
-What is clear from Figure 31.1 is that the rising trend in retractions (black line) appears to have been unaffected by the 2011 spike in other subject areas.
+What is clear from Figure 31.1 is that the rising trend in retractions (solid black line) appears to have been unaffected by the 2011 spike in other subject areas.
 Claims that retractions are levelling off (Brainard & You, 2018), are not matched by the data.

 31.3.1 How do you know if a paper you cited is later retracted?